owagner/hue2mqtt/README.md

 used on subsequent connections.
 The token is stored using Java Preferences.

+### Available options:

+- bridge.id

+  ID of the Hue bridge to connect to.
+Required if there is more than one bridge on the network.

+- bridge.ip

+  Like ID, but using the IP address.
+Not recommended.

+- mqtt.server

+  ServerURI of the MQTT broker to connect to.
+Defaults to "tcp://localhost:1883".

+- mqtt.clientid

+  ClientID to use in the MQTT connection.
+Defaults to "knx2mqtt".

+- mqtt.topic

+  The topic prefix used for publishing and subscribing.
+Defaults to "knx/".

 Dependencies
 ------------
 * Java 1.7 SE Runtime Environment: https://www.java.com/